 Bags are fashion items too.
-Yes, its main point is utility, but you’re going to be seen with this thing.
-It’s important that it fits your overall style.
+Yes, its main point is the utility, but you’re going to be seen with this thing.
+It must fit your overall style.

 There are all sorts of bags for different aesthetics.
 The important thing to remember is that you don’t want to stand out like a sore thumb.

 Now that we’ve got pretty much everything covered let’s get into our top picks for the best travel backpacks so you can find one that best suits your style of travel.

 Nomatic 40L Travel Backpack

 Bag Dimensions: 22 x 14 x 9 inches

 The Nomatic Backpack is one of the most innovative travel backpacks on the market to date.
 This big pack is loaded with features, the proverbial bells, and whistles if you will.
 If what’s currently there wasn’t enough, you can add more optional accessories to make the bag even more compartmentalized.